 Begging them, when they’ve promised to do something and fail to deliver, we can then plead with them, while they will then gaslight us all the more, saying, “I never said that.”
 Again leaving us questioning ourselves and reality.

-When in the flight survival mode people can become obsessive, they can become hyperactive.
+When in flight survival mode, people can become obsessive.
+They can become hyperactive.
 They can run away from their problems by developing things such as OCD.
 They can start hoarding￼ items, ￼having compulsive rituals, they can start having more panic attacks, rushing around, worrying a lot, have a sense of drivenness￼ when that adrenaline kicks in to keep them addicted to something to avoid the situation they are in using stimulants such as caffeine, chocolate, drugs, alcohol, a sense of restlessness.

 When you’re in flight mode, your legs may be restless, continually moving legs or feet, continually cleaning, you’re tense, you feel trapped.

-We meet love and connection by caring for others, being close to, and communication with others, the narcissist meets it by using others, intimidating others.
+We meet love and connection by caring for others, being close to, and communicating with others.
+The narcissist meets it by using others, intimidating others.

 When you freeze, you may have a sense of dread, you feel exhausted, and you’re sick most of the time, have trouble doing typical day to day things.

 This is perfect for the narcissist to use against you.